ivanhofer/typesafe-i18n/README.md

 ### text only:

-Of course langauge can handle that as well.
+Of course `typesafe-i18n` can handle that as well.

 ```typescript
 LLL('Welcome to my site') => 'Welcome to my site'